devoteamgcloud/bq_flex_slots/README.md

 ### Integrate within your code

-You know need to call these two function programmatically within your code.
-If you are running a batch of queries using BigQuery python client, you can call the "start_bq_flex_slot" with the following snippet:
+You now need to call these two functions programmatically within your code.
+If you are running a batch of queries using BigQuery python client, you can call the "start_bq_flex" with the following snippet:

 ```
 # Create the request headers needed in order to get an authentification token from the Cloud Function
 metadata_server_token_url = "http://metadata/computeMetadata/v1/instance/service-accounts/default/identity?audience="  # nosec
-token_request_url = metadata_server_token_url + [HTTP url of the start_bq_flex_slot]
+token_request_url = metadata_server_token_url + [HTTP url of the start_bq_flex Cloud Function]
 token_request_headers = {"Metadata-Flavor": "Google"}

 # Fetch the token